faris-hamdi/faris-hamdi.github.io/content/project/06-Wpa/index.md

   - Feature Selection
 ---

-Summary: Collaborated on developing a robust student performance prediction model by integrating the Binary Waterwheel Plant Algorithm (bWWPA) for feature selection, achieving a notable reduction in MSE.
+Collaborated on developing a robust student performance prediction model by integrating the Binary Waterwheel Plant Algorithm (bWWPA) for feature selection, achieving a notable reduction in MSE.

 <!--more-->
 The project emphasized feature engineering and comparative analysis with other algorithms, demonstrating bWWPA's superior performance for complex educational datasets.